News

 “It seemed like we weren’t as hot as we were for other games with hitting,” Schardt said.
 “But we still put up a lot of runs which was crazy.
 It felt effortless as a team.”

-The Saints will need more timely offense when they take on the Barons Friday night, back at Jackie Robinson field at 6:05 PM.
+The Saints need more timely offense when they take on the Barons Friday night, back at Jackie Robinson field at 6:05 PM.

 Contributors: